greco-project/pvcompare/docs/basic_usage.rst

 As an alternative `oemof feedinlib <https://feedinlib.readthedocs.io/en/releases-0.1.0/load_era5_weather_data.html>`_ provides a jupyter notebook with instructuions on how to download data for a single coordinate or a region.

-toto: add more information here (IS)
+todo: add more information here (IS)